Countess Jacqueline de Ribes at the Met Museum in New York

 Schläppi 2200 mannequins form the backdrop to this colourful exhibition at the Met Museum in New York

-Written by Ian Thompson | 08 February 2016
+Words by Ian Thompson | 08 February 2016

 The Costume Institute at the Metropolitan Museum in New York City in collaboration with de Ribe, have put together the exhibition “The Art of Style”, featuring sixty ensembles of haute couture and ready-to-wear items from de Ribes’s personal wardrobe archive.
 Much of the collection focuses on items from 1962 to the present.
 The story is told through a dramatic and colourful display made possible by the use of the iconic Schläppi 2200 mannequins from the ‘70s.